Concordium/concordium-rosetta/README.md

 then the transaction will be applied in a failed state.
 Otherwise it is silently rejected.

 For example, if the wrong keys are provided, then the transaction will silently disappear.
-If, on the other hand, the receiver doesn't exist or the sender has insufficient funds, then the only outcome of the transaction is an error message (and the deduction of a fee).
+If the receiver doesn't exist or the sender has insufficient funds, then the only outcome of the transaction is an error message (and the deduction of a fee).

 The bottom line is that the only way to confirm that a transaction is successfully applied